Snapcast Multi-Room Audio System: 5 Rooms Under $300

 sudo dpkg -i snapserver_0.35.0-1_armhf.deb

-sudo apt-get -f install # resolve any dependenciesThe server starts on its own via systemd.
+sudo apt-get -f install # resolve any dependenciesThe server starts via systemd.
 Config lives in /etc/snapserver.conf.
-Here’s a multi-source config example:
+A multi-source example:

 [http]